 HistoricDetroit.org is in the process of writing its own history on the Water Board Building.
 While we wrap it up, here is the history from the Water Department's Web site:

-The Art Moderne-styled Water Board Building has been a familiar part of Detroit's skyline since October 1928.
+The Art Moderne-styled Water Board Building has been a familiar part of Detroit's skyline since October 1st, 1928, when it opened.
 The Common council provided $1 million in the 1927-28 city budget for a triangular-shaped building on a site bounded by Randolph, Farmer, and Bates Streets.
 Louis Kamper - a Detroit-based architect known for his work on the houses of prominent Detroiters, as well as Detroit landmarks like the Book Building (1917), the Washington Boulevard Building (1923), and the Book-Cadillac Hotel (1924) - originally planned for a 14-story building.
 But, "because of the high value of the site, the Board decided that ... it would build a twenty story building."

 The completed building reflects the trend toward simplification of forms typical of the Jazz Age.
 Standing 23 stories, it is comprised of a five-story base, a 15-story shaft, and a three-story penthouse.
 The total cost - including the $250,000 paid for the site, and the architect's five-percent commission - was $1,768,760.20.
 It was one of the last buildings designed by Kamper, who was in his late sixties during its design and construction.